+Turquoise

+Malachite

+www.sandrine-martin.com

-Turquoise Wikimedia Commons
+Credit: Wikimedia Commons

-Malachite Credit: Simon Eugster - Simon 14:41| Wikimedia ^{} Color credit: Wikimedia Commons Use and Symbolism Known as mafkat - a term which also referred to copper and malachite - turquoise was a rare and precious commodity in Ancient Egypt.
+3) - Use and symbolism

+Known as mafkat - the term also referred to copper and malachite - turquoise was a rare and precious commodity in Ancient Egypt.
 Metaphorically associated with fertility and vegetation, as well as with joy, creation, and life itself, its delicate and unique light blue-green color was much valued.
 Fashioned into small objects, such as beads, the blue gem of the Sinai was also used in gold jewelry, and divine offerings, including mummy ornaments and amulets.

 When attached to the end of the plait of a child or young female, fish pendants were worn as amulets, and were used as a charm against drowning.
 Usually depicting either the upside-down catfish or the tilapia, both species were associated with regeneration.
 (Stünkel) Besides, tilapias were also a symbol of fertility and connected with the goddess Hathor.
 Fish pendant - Turquoise and gold Middle Kingdom, ca. 1878-1749 BC Credit: Metropolitan Museum of Art, New-York To complete the artists' popular palette of colors and to imbue precious objects with the symbolic content of viridity, man-made vitreous materials such as faience, glazed steatite, and glass were also used.
 Known as early as the Predynastic period - the end of the fifth millennium BC - the Egyptian faience was one of the most popular materials used for man-made amulets.
-Produced in green and blue colors - favored for their association with fertility, life, and regeneration - the material may have been developed to simulate highly prized and rare blue stones like turquoise.
+Produced in green and blue colors - favored for their association with fertility, life, and regeneration - the material was eminently positive and may have been developed to simulate highly prized and rare blue stones like turquoise.
 Metaphorically associated with the eternal cycle of the death and rebirth of the Sun God, the lotus flower was a prominent symbol of regeneration, creation and life in ancient Egypt.